 NOTE: The primary computer used for management will need to be running Windows 7 or Windows 8/8.1.

 How do I migrate my organizational unit to Active Directory?

 You will need to set up the workstations within your organizational unit to use Active Directory.
 To get started:

 - Review the recommended workstation naming convention.

-- For new machines, the migration is not necessary.
-Follow the instructions here for adding a machine to the domain manually: Add Machine Manually
+- Follow the instructions here for adding a machine to the domain: Add Machine

-- How do I keep my Organizational Units (OUs) "clean"?
+How do I keep my Organizational Units clean?

 In most departments, computers are added and removed frequently for various reasons.
 It is good to try and keep track of these additions and removals.
 Always try to delete old computer objects from your OU after the machines have been removed.
 This will prevent problems with authentication as well as management through GPOs and SCCM.
 Some IT personnel keep an excel spread sheet of all of the machine names and their associated users.
 The sooner a management system is put in place, the easier the overall management will be as time goes on.